 - No more than a 10-year age difference between spouses

 - No more than 2 divorces each

-- No more than 4 children already in the home; exceptions may be made for waiting children
+- No more than 4 children already in the home

 The approved Home Study Report must be completed before the applicants’ 45th birthday.

 Eligibility is Expanded for Applicants Who Meet the Following Criteria: